 I’ve published travel essays in Natural Bridge (with a short-list shout-out in Best American Travel Writing), Gastronomica, Petits Propos Culinaires, Far & Near, Descant, Full Circle, The Rockhurst Review, Raven Chronicles, Hotel America, and several anthologies.

 I’ve written about parenting, and topics (like books and recent science) relevant to parents and kids, for over a decade: for Washington Post‘s “On Parenting”, Parents, FamilyFun, MommyNearest, Mothering, and The Horn Book Guide, and various regional parenting publications.
 I was founding editor of UrbanFamily, focusing on family-centric entrepreneurs in New York, California, Chicago, DC, and Seattle.
 Prior to that, I covered celebrities, entrepreneurs, health, food, books, travel, and news, for Working Mother.
-These days, I also cover the business of publishing for Publisher’s Weekly, and Florida-based companies for Gulfshore Business.
+Prior to that I covered news at People magazine and worked for other legacy media outlets such as Life, Entertainment Weekly, and HG.

 Finally, I’m the author of 16 books for adults, about food, and cooking, and material culture.